pmuens/awesome-serverless/README.md

 - [Introducing Realm Functions](https://news.realm.io/news/serverless-logic-with-realm-introducing-realm-functions/) - Post which introduces Realms new compute service "Realm Functions".
 - [Serverless and GraphQL](https://thenewstack.io/serverless-graphql-perfect-match-new-cloud-paradigm/) - Post which outlines why serverless and GraphQL are a perfect match for the new cloud paradigm.
 - [Serverless v1.14.0](https://serverless.com/blog/serverless-v1.14.0/) - Announcement blog post for Serverless Framework v1.14.0.
+- [Connecting Intercom and Slack with a serverless webhook](https://auth0.com/blog/connecting-intercom-and-slack-with-a-serverless-webhook/) - Tutorial which show how one can connect Intercom and Slack via serverless webhooks.

 ## Screencasts